iamvee/FG42/README.md

 I'm a huge fan of [Steins Gate](https://en.wikipedia.org/wiki/Steins;Gate) anime and I follow its naming convensions on **Future Gadgets 42**.

+## Why we moved from Github ?
+We're not happy with Microsoft buying Github and we don't trust a company like Microsoft because of their history and their strategies (For more information take a look at ([Halloween documents](https://en.wikipedia.org/wiki/Halloween_documents)).
+So we decided to move to Gitlab as an alternative and we are happy here so far.

 # License